 © Beth Gauper

-But I was a little envious of my husband's salmon, which came with wild rice so savory I made the server ask the chef how he prepared it — and I don't really like wild rice.
+But I was a little envious of my husband's salmon, which came with wild rice so savory I made the server ask the chef how he prepared it.

 We finished with a slice of one of the restaurant's renowned pies, raspberry-rhubarb, warm and topped with vanilla ice cream.

-The next week in Duluth, we stumbled upon Va Bene, on Superior Street a few doors from the Portland Malt Shoppe.
+The next week in Duluth, we ate at Va Bene, on Superior Street a few doors from the Portland Malt Shoppe.

 We've since eaten there many times; the glassed-in deck is as close as you can get to the lake and still be indoors.